sbalmt/xcheme/documents/basics.md

 # XCHEME - Basics

 XCHEME Lang is a programming language designed for developing lexers and parsers for other languages, it can be a brand new language or some from the current market.
-This article will help you to get started with XCHEME Lang and furthers your understanding of what can be achieved in a short period of time.
+This article will help you to get started with XCHEME and furthers your understanding of what can be achieved with this technology.

 ## What is XCHEME?

-XCHEME Lang (Or just "XCHEME") is a set of common directives and expressions for validating portions of strings, each directive or expression is an atomic pattern (a small action, e.g: `repeat`, `expect`, `choose`) that must be valid for making the analysis process to keep going ahead, up to the end of the string.
-By using atomic patterns, it's possible to join a variety of components and create complex validation rules which will produce _Tokens_ and _Nodes_ (Organized as an AST) for post-processing.
+XCHEME Lang (Or just "XCHEME") is a set of case-sensitive directives and expressions commonly used for validating portions of strings, each directive and expression is an atomic pattern (a small action, e.g: `repeat`, `expect`, `choose`, etc...) that must be valid for make the analysis process move on to the end of the string.
+By using atomic patterns, it's possible to combine a variety of components and create complex validation rules that will produce _Tokens_ and _Nodes_ already in an AST (Abstract Syntax Tree) for post-processing.

 ## A _Hello world!_ example